MyNameIsBond/happynuxt/content/articles/swiftlist.md

 ## THP is growing

-from the very beginning it was an ambitious.
+from the very beginning, it was ambitious.
 To even have one website let aside more than one.
-I have been through a lot as a programmer, and wanted to help people struggle less.
+I have been through a lot as a programmer and wanted to help people struggle less.

+You might come and visit THP, or have been visiting for a while now.
+The purpose of this website is to teach about mobile and web development.

+The way you will be learning in THP is by courses.
+I will be creating courses where you can read and learn more about professional programming.

 Check the [Nuxt.js documentation](https://nuxtjs.org/guides/configuration-glossary/configuration-modules) for more information about installing and using modules in Nuxt.js.